 While our products can be applied for uses in different markets, many of our products are still relatively new in the market and it is possible that other technologies and devices, based on new or existing technology or a combination of technologies, will achieve acceptance or leadership as compared to our existing or future product lines.
 Even if our products are used, we cannot guarantee that our products will be designed into or included in subsequent generations of such commercialized technology.
 In addition, we expect that widescale use of our products may lag behind these initial applications significantly.
 The speed of market growth for our products is difficult if not impossible to predict.
 In addition, to the extent that a market for our products develops successfully, we expect that there will be increasing competition from alternative providers and other modalities.
-If we are not successful in commercializing our products in a timely manner, or not as successful as we expect, or if other modalities gain acceptance by our potential customers, regulators and safety organizations or other market participants, our business, results of operations and financial condition will be materially and adversely affected.
+If we are not successful as we expect, or if other modalities gain acceptance by our potential customers, regulators and safety organizations or other market participants, our business, results of operations and financial condition will be materially and adversely affected.